HarryChen1995/face_swap/README.md

 # Face Swap

-this project was created to map celebrity's face to a different person between two images using dlib.<br>
+this project is to map celebrity's face to a different person using dlib and opencv.<br><br>
 <img  height = 450; width = 350; src="src/2.jpg"/>
 <img  height = 450; width = 350  src="src/justin_bieber.jpg"/>